Every professional displayed on Counselling Directory has been independently

 Starting counselling can be daunting- it's a big step.
 But the changes that can happen as a result can be life-changing.
 I'm here to offer a confidential, safe and judgement-free space to talk about what is bothering you.

 I specialise in working with children and young people, but also work with adults too.
 I'm very experienced working with school-related issues such as exam stress, bullying and school refusal.
-Other specialist areas include self-harm, anxiety, depression, trauma and bereavement and family relationships.
+Other specialist areas include self-harm, anxiety, depression, eating disorders, trauma and bereavement and family relationships.

 As we get to know each other, I adjust my approach to suit you.
 Sometimes just talking can be really hard, so I've trained in working with creative arts therapeutically too, as well as using games and play techniques with younger children.